 - You will want to make 6 at a time (2 shifts) so that the bottom layer of chocolate does not harden too quickly.
-Start by scooping ~1 tsp of melted chocolate on the bottom of each mini cupcake liner.
+Start by scooping ~1 teaspoon of melted chocolate on the bottom of each mini cupcake liner.
 Make sure you spread some of it up the internal sides of the liner with your spoon.
-Then add ~1 tbsp of the pumpkin mixture, followed by ~1 tsp of the melted chocolate.
+Then add ~1 tablespoon of the pumpkin mixture, followed by ~1 teaspoon of the melted chocolate.
 You can also make one cup at a time.

 - Sprinkle each chocolate cup with a dash of sea salt.
 Transfer the tray or plate to the freezer and let the cups freeze for 20-30 minutes.
 Enjoy!